EdelCorbett/the-pool-hall/README.md

 ---
 ### Background image was generated using  [Leonardo.ai](https://leonardo.ai/)
 ![Background Image](/static/images/tableimage.jpg)

+# Admin Panel
+Im the Admin panel the Staff can
+- Approve and delete Memberships
+- Approve and delete comments
+- Create ,veiw and detele bookings
+- Create and delete Posts

 # Deployment
 This Project was deployed through [HEROKU](https://www.heroku.com/) using these steps: